UC-Davis-molecular-computing/nuad/CONTRIBUTING.md

 # Contributing to the dsd Python package
 First off, thanks for taking the time to contribute!

-The following is a set of guidelines for contributing to scadnano.
+The following is a set of guidelines for contributing to dsd.
 Feel free to propose changes to this document in a pull request, or post questions as issues on the [issues page](https://github.com/UC-Davis-molecular-computing/dsd/issues).